Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 if a user notices all their drives/printers/scanners/motherboard/ETC (firmware is stored somewhere) are active (making noises, blinking lights, ETC), and uses another system (phone, ETC) to query the forum/IRC/ETC; "the compiler is just using those resources to optimise the compilation process; only the computational aspects, so DON'T PANIC. :)"

-there will only be one official binary/ETC per platform/hardware/OS/ETC (probably compiler; but could be any"-thing" ℝeally?..); ℝeal boxers will use a (live) USB to box their own binaries/ETC...
+there will only be one official binary/ETC per platform/hardware/OS/ETC (probably compiler; but could be any"-thing" ℝeally?..); ℝeal boxers will use a ~~(live) USB~~ virtual machine to box their own binaries/ETC...

 I'm hoping the simplicity will result in a minimal binary/ETC; but IDM bloating it to an entertaining number of digits... (nᵗʰ power of x, nᵗʰ prime, ETC)
 <br>to simplify the binary/ETC, use inline ASM for "builtin" mantras; to be post-compiled